 Legislation: SB 558 (Passidomo) / HB 61 (Lee) proposes to amend s.
 395.1041, F.S., to require a hospital with an emergency department to develop a best practices policy to promote the prevention of unintentional drug overdoses by connecting patients who have experienced unintentional overdoses with substance abuse treatment services.
 The bill allows hospitals to determine what should be included in the policy, but the bill provides express authority to include several items in the policy.

-Status: HB 61 was approved by the House Chamber but the bill died in Senate messages.
+Status: This issue died in Senate messages.
 We should expect to see this again next session.

 4.5 COASTAL MANAGEMENT